LGBTQ rights in Oregon: Sports

-The U.S. Department of Education announced a Title IX investigation into Oregon Department of Education for allowing transgender women to compete in women’s sports.
+In June 2025, the U.S. Department of Education announced a Title IX investigation into Oregon Department of Education for allowing transgender women to compete in women’s sports.

 Conversion therapy

 Oregon became the third state to ban performing sexual orientation change efforts (conversion therapy) on minors.
 In 2015, the Legislative Assembly passed a bill banning conversion therapy on minors.
 The bill passed the House by a vote of 41–18 on March 17 and the Senate by a vote of 21–8 on May 7.
 On May 18, 2015, Governor Kate Brown signed the bill into law, and it went into effect on July 1, 2015.

 Education

-In June 2021, a bill (SB52) passed the Oregon Legislative Assembly to implement LGBTIQ+ safe policies and procedures by the Oregon Department of Education - within all the schools, universities and/or colleges throughout Oregon.
-The Governor of Oregon Kate Brown signed the bill into law in July 2021 and went into effect immediately.
+In June 2021, a bill (SB52) passed the Oregon Legislative Assembly to implement LGBTIQ+ safe policies and procedures by the Oregon Department of Education - within all the schools, universities, and colleges throughout Oregon.
+The Governor Kate Brown signed the bill into law in July 2021 and it went into effect immediately.